What restrictions are in place currently in Bartlesville?

 Can my child still have their birthday party at the park?

 Yes.
 Parks have remained open during this time and park facilities — restrooms and playgrounds — reopened in early June.
 Restrooms are disinfected daily; however, playground are not disinfected due to lack of available City staff.
+The City of Bartlesville supports following the recommendations of the CDC in all situations, including outdoor communications.

 Is Adams Golf Course open?